Divine Prosperity: Heresy or What? #2

 cash in wallet

-In the first article of this series, we examined God’s original intentions for mankind concerning wealth as well as the biblical accounts of some “fathers of our faith” who were fabulously wealthy and what God had to say — or equally importantly, not say — about them and their money.
+In the first article of this series, we examined God’s original intentions for mankind concerning wealth as well as the biblical accounts of some “fathers of our faith” who were fabulously wealthy and what God had to say — and equally importantly, not say — about them and their money.
 The last person we covered was Solomon, the man primarily responsible for penning the Book of Proverbs as well as the Book of Ecclesiastes.
-In this article, we will tackle these two OT books plus the Book of Psalms and take a brief dip into the Book of Joshua.
+In this article, we will tackle these two Old Testament books plus the Book of Psalms and briefly dip our toes into the Book of Joshua.

 Proverbs

 Proverbs is an amazing book because it is a book of applied wisdom.
-It covers everything from the importance of wisdom itself to applications of wisdom in areas ranging from child-rearing to marriage to work ethic to the power of our words, but — most of all — finances.
+It covers everything from the importance of wisdom itself to applications of wisdom in areas ranging from child-rearing to marriage to the power of our words, but — most of all — finances.

 Even if you discounted or even completely threw out everything else I have to say in every article in this series while wholeheartedly embracing and practicing what Proverbs has to say about money, you will prosper financially!
-One of the most important ways of doing this is finding everything that Proverbs says “leads to poverty” and then not doing them!
+One of the most important ways of doing this is finding everything in Proverbs saying a certain behavior leads to poverty and then not doing them!

 Humorous?
 Yes, but absolutely true!

-So let’s see what Proverbs has to say about what leads to wealth and what leads to poverty.
-Moving from the front of the book towards the back, we read the following:
+So let’s see what Proverbs has to say about what leads to both wealth and poverty.
+Moving from the front-to-back in this book, we read the following:

 There is one who scatters, yet increases more; and there is one who withholds more than is right, but it leads to poverty.
 The generous soul will be made rich, and he who waters will also be watered himself.
 Proverbs 11:24-25